fleetdm/fleet/server/mdm/nanomdm/docs/operations-guide.md

 Specifies the "base" URL to send Declarative Management requests to.
 The full URL is constructed from this base URL appended with the type of Declarative Management ["Endpoint" request](https://developer.apple.com/documentation/devicemanagement/declarativemanagementrequest?language=objc) such as "status" or "declaration-items".
 Each HTTP request includes the NanoMDM enrollment ID as the HTTP header "X-Enrollment-ID".
 See [this blog post](https://micromdm.io/blog/wwdc21-declarative-management/) for more details.

+Note that the URL should likely have a trailing slash.
+Otherwise path elements of the URL may to be cut off but by Golang's relative URL path resolver.

 ### -migration

 * HTTP endpoint for enrollment migrations